New to Sly Flourish? Start Here or subscribe to the newsletter.

 The players and DMs who will most enjoy Death House know it is a horror movie, but instead of hapless sex-starved teenagers, we have barbarians and druids and paladins armed to the teeth.
 There's a lot of fun to be had in Death House with the right attitudes.
 This isn't a simple dungeon of monsters and loot.
 There's a dark story to discover and some fun to be had.
 Discuss the approach of Death House with your players and enjoy the results.

-Share this article with your friends using this link: https://slyflourish.com/running_death_house.html
+Share this article by copying this link: https://slyflourish.com/running_death_house.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.